Alluxio/alluxio/docs/en/DevelopingUFSExtensions.md

 extensions](UFSExtensions.html) for a guide to using existing extensions.

 Under storage extensions are built as JARs and included at a specific extensions location to be picked up by core Alluxio.
-This page describes the internals of how extensions in Alluxio work, and provides detailed instructions for developing an under storage extension.
-Extensions provide a framework to enable more under storages to work with Alluxio and makes it easy for developers to contribute packages.
+This page describes the mechanics of how extensions in Alluxio work, and provides detailed instructions for developing an under storage extension.
+Extensions provide a framework to enable more under storages to work with Alluxio and makes it convenient for developers to contribute packages.

 # How it Works